dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 A culture of technical inspection is a culture of accountability.
 Every engineering leader should feel personally responsible for every technical decision that their team makes.

 But the best leaders are not zealots.
 Technical inspection must be applied from a position of two-way trust.
-Leaders must trust that their engineers will make the right decisions with the right context, and engineers must trust that their leader will embrace a solution that is unfamiliar to them but correct.
+Leaders must trust that their engineers will make the right decisions with the right context, and engineers must trust that their leaders will embrace a solution that is unfamiliar to them but correct.

 Adding structure to technical inspection helps build this trust.
 Frequent design reviews and substantial leadership time commitment adds predictability and forces alignment.